CoreySwinbank/Final_year_Project/README.md

 # Final_year_Project
 Using deep learning to boost dark matter searches at the LHC in top-anti-top quark events.
 Very experimental code, not particularly readable or optimized

-Boosting Dark matter searches ta the LHC using machine earning
+Boosting Dark matter searches at the LHC using machine learning.

 The Large Hadron Collider (LHC) at CERN is the world’s most powerful particle accelerator.
 Following